yuvrajsaraogi/Uber-Data-Analysis-Using-Machine-Learning/README.md

 # Uber-Data-Analysis-Using-Machine-Learning

-In this project we done Exploratory Data Analysis of Boston Uber Data and End-to-End Predictive Analysis for Uber Price Prediction using Machine Learning.
+In this project, we have done an Exploratory Data Analysis of Boston Uber Data and End-to-End Predictive Analysis for Uber Price Prediction using Machine Learning.

-Exploratory Data Analysis (EDA) and predictive analysis are both crucial steps in understanding and utilizing data effectively.
+Exploratory Data Analysis (EDA) and predictive analysis are crucial in understanding and utilizing data effectively.
 Here’s a breakdown of what each part of your project might involve:

 ### Exploratory Data Analysis (EDA) of Boston Uber Data:

 1. Data Collection: Gathering the Boston Uber data, which likely includes information such as ride timestamps, locations, prices, and possibly other factors like weather or traffic conditions.

-2. Data Cleaning: Preparing the data for analysis by handling missing values, outliers, and ensuring data types are appropriate for analysis.
+2. Data Cleaning: Preparing the data for analysis by handling missing values, and outliers, and ensuring data types are appropriate for analysis.

    ![image](https://github.com/yuvrajsaraogi/uber-data-analysis-using-machine-learning/assets/117842160/a569c418-aa39-455b-9eea-40711b9e6614)